oguzdelioglu/warmify/README.md

 ## 🏆 Impact

-**Health:** Warmify lowers the barrier to entry for fitness by making it free, accessible, and genuinely fun.
-**Accessibility:** It works on any device with a webcam, bringing advanced PT coaching to anyone, anywhere.
+Warmify makes elite personal training free, fun, and accessible to anyone with a camera, lowering the barrier to a healthy lifestyle through the power of AI.

 *Built with ❤️ and ☕ using Google AI Studio.*